squeaky-pl/pystacia/doc/source/image.rst

 If you wanna crop out a portion of an image you can use :meth:`tinyimg.image.Image.resize`. it accepts four parameters describing cropped out region: width, height, x and y in this order.
-The former two default to 0:
+The latter two default to 0:

 >>> image.size